ospatil/learning/README.md

-# Study Notes
+# Learning
-Notes taken while learning new languages.
+Notes and exercises done while learning new languages.
 Primarily for personal consumption.
 Refer to sub-directories for details.